Hair Loss

 Norwood Scale

 The Norwood Scale is the most common tool for categorizing androgenetic alopecia.
 This is a classification system that tracks the progression for male pattern baldness.
 It categorizes balding patterns into seven different stages.
 The first stage on the Norwood scale is stage 1, which represents minimal hairline recession and thinning.
-It goes up to stage 7, where loss is extensive, and hair remains only on the sides and back of the scalp.
+It goes up to stage 7, where balding is extensive, and hair remains only on the sides and back of the scalp.
 This scale helps to monitor the progression of thinning and recession, and is used to tailor treatment options accordingly.

 Types of Alopecia